Justdenton/MakeChangeProject/README.md

 ### How to Run:

 * Prompts the user (attendant) for the cost of an item.
-* Prompts the user (attendant) the the amount of money the shopper handed the attendant.
+* Prompts the user (attendant) for the amount of money the shopper handed the attendant.
 * Determines if change is due to the shopper.
 * Provides a change breakdown (denominations) for the attendant.
 	* Omits any unused denominations.